 We recognize monthly service revenue based upon the fee charged for the LivePerson services, provided that there is persuasive evidence of an arrangement, no significant Company obligations remain, collection of the resulting receivable is probable and the amount of fees to be paid is fixed or determinable.
-Our service agreements typically have twelve month terms and, in some cases, are terminable or may terminate upon 30 to 90 days' notice without penalty.
-When professional service fees provide added value to the customer on a standalone basis and there is objective and reliable evidence of the fair value of each deliverable, we recognize professional service fees upon completion and customer acceptance.
+Our service agreements typically have twelve month terms and are terminable or may terminate upon 30 to 90 days' notice without penalty.
+When professional service fees provide added value to the customer on a standalone basis, we recognize professional service fees upon completion and customer acceptance because we have established objective and reliable evidence of the fair value of the undelivered hosting services.
 If a professional services arrangement does not qualify for separate accounting, we recognize the fees, and the related labor costs, ratably over a period of 36 months, representing our current estimate of the term of the client relationship.

-For revenue generated from online transactions between experts and consumers, we recognize revenue net of expert fees in accordance with Emerging Issues Task Force ("EITF") 99-19, "Reporting Revenue Gross as a Principle versus Net as an Agent" due to the fact that we perform as an agent without any risk of loss for collection.
+For revenue generated from online transactions between Experts and Users, we recognize revenue net of expert fees in accordance with Emerging Issues Task Force ("EITF") 99-19, "Reporting Revenue Gross as a Principle versus Net as an Agent due to the fact that we perform as an agent without any risk of loss for collection.
 We collect a fee from the consumer and retain a portion of the fee, and then remit the balance to the expert.
 Revenue from these transactions is recognized when there is persuasive evidence of an arrangement, no significant Company obligations remain, collection of the resulting receivable is probable and the amount of fees to be paid is fixed or determinable.